The Value of Open Source Program Offices

 Organizations may encounter issues when managing open source components that are integrated into their technology infrastructure.
 If these issues are ignored or neglected, they can lead to mid-term and long-term innovation bottlenecks and security vulnerabilities.
 It’s important to understand the unique factors that make open source different.

-There can be a tension between the need to ship product features and the need to contribute back to open source: Commercial organizations that are using open source are often keen to contribute back to the projects they use.
+• There can be a tension between the need to ship product features and the need to contribute back to open source: Commercial organizations that are using open source are often keen to contribute back to the projects they use.
 However, the pressure to ship features in their own products mean that open source contributions may take a back seat when things get busy.
+Even it is known that contributing features and bugfixes to upstream is less effort on long term than to maintain a fork of the project oprganisations often optimize for short term benefits and do not spend the extra effort to upstream the changes.

 To fully overcome these challenges, organizations must invest in properly managing open source operations on both cultural and practical levels.
 The how of accomplishing this is often through the OSPO, as it fosters committed, cross-functional collaboration within the organization to address open source issues encountered by various teams or departments.